+Electronic parts

 Smarthub

-The Smarthub acts as a wireless connector among your device and the other electronic parts, using Bluetooth Low Energy.
-It receives program strings from the device and executes them.
+The Smarthub acts as a wireless connector between your device and the other electronic parts, using Bluetooth Low Energy.
+It receives and executes program strings from each device.

-The Smarthub has important features:
+The Smarthub features:

-- Two ports to connect sensors or motors

-- One LED

-- Power button

-The Smarthub uses AA batteries or the supplementary Rechargeable Battery as a power source.
+- Two ports to connect sensors or motors - A light - A power button The Smarthub uses AA batteries or the supplementary Rechargeable Battery as a power source.
 The Bluetooth connection procedure between the Smarthub and your device is explained in the WeDo 2.0 Software.

-The Smarthub will use color patterns to signal messages:

-- Flashing white light: it is waiting for a Bluetooth connection. - Blue light: a Bluetooth connection is established. - Flashing orange light: the power provided to the motor is at its limit.
+The Smarthub will use colour patterns to signal messages: - Flashing white light: Waiting for a Bluetooth connection. - Blue light: Bluetooth connection is established. - Flashing orange light: The power provided to the motor is at its limit.

-Electronic Parts

-Smarthub Rechargeable Battery

-(Supplementary Item)

-Here are some guidelines for the Smarthub Rechargeable Battery:
+Electronic parts Smarthub Rechargeable Battery (supplementary item) Here are some guidelines for the Smarthub Rechargeable Battery:

-- To have optimal hours of play without the adaptor connected, fully charge the battery first. - There is no special demand for a charging pattern. - Preferably, store the battery in a cool place. - If the battery is installed in the Smarthub and not used from one to two months, recharge it again after this period. - Do not let the battery charge for an extended period of time.
+- To maximise the hours of play available without the adaptor connected, make sure that the battery is fully charged before you begin. - There are no special requirements for charging patterns. - Preferably, store the battery in a cool place. - Recharging is recommended If the battery has been installed in the Smarthub, without use, for more than one month. - Do not let the battery charge for an extended period of time.

-Medium Motor

-A motor is what makes other things move.
+Medium Motor Motors makes other things move.
 This Medium Motor uses electricity to make an axle rotate.

-The motor can be started in both directions, can be stopped, and can turn at different speeds and for a specific amount of time (specified in seconds).
+The motor can be started in both directions, can be stopped, and can run at different speeds for a specified amount of time (seconds).

-Electronic Parts: Sensors
+Electronic parts: Sensors

 Tilt Sensor

 To interact with this sensor, tilt the part in different ways following the arrows.

 This sensor detects changes within six different positions:

 - Tilt This Way

 - Tilt That Way

 - Tilt Up

 - Tilt Down

 - No Tilt

 - Shake

 Make sure you have the correct icon in your program that corresponds to the position you are trying to detect.